Tremus/ghost_docs/docs.md

 Aftertouch will offset a paramters value relative to the MIDI aftertouch messages sent to the synth.
 These values can be remapped using the X/Y grid

 > !Important
   There are two common types of aftertouch messages: "Channel" and "Polyphonic".
 Both kinds are read by the AT mod.
 In the rare case that your DAW and/or connected MIDI device is sending both types of aftertouch messages at once, you may get conflicting and undesirable results.

+# Keyboard
+- Bend - Controls the maximum range -/+ in semitones of the pitch wheel
+- Pitch Wheel - Corresponds to the pitch wheel found on some MIDI keyboards.
+Can be dragged to transpose the pitch of all keys up and down.
+- PW - Pitch Wheel modulator.
+Offsets a parameters position based on the position of the Pitch Wheel.
+- Mod wheel - Corresponds to the mod wheel found on some MIDI keyboards.
+Can be mapped to control other parameters.
+- MW - Mod Wheel modulator.
+Offsets a parameters position based on the position of the Mod Wheel.
+- Keyboard - Displays keys that are currently held down.
+Click and drag the keys to play notes.
+The buttons to the left and right transpose the keyboard by an octave.
+- Polyphony - Limits the available voices to the range 1-16.
+Each key you press will consume an available voice.
+If there are no available voices, the voice will be stolen.
+If multiple keys are held down forming a chord, the voice stealing algorithm attempts to intelligently steal voices from the middle of the chord, making it easier to hear things like bassline progression and top melodies.
+- Legato - When active, voices that have been stolen will blend more smoothly into one another.
+This affects things like:
+    - Portamento: Blend duration from the pitch of the previous key to the new one.
+Blending follows a ramp which is controlled by the Curve parameter to the right.
+    - ENV: If a voice is stolen while legato is on and the key is not in a release state, the ENV will not retrigger.
+If the ENV is in a release state, the ENV will retrigger, causing it to start again from its Delay phase, but beginning from the last Y position (0-100%) it was in at the time of the retrigger.
+If Legato is inactive, the ENV will always retrigger, performing a hard reset, moving the ENV playhead back to the beginning with Delay producing Y values of 0%.